openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/GPU_RemoteTensor_API.md

 @endsphinxtabset

-I420 color format can be processed in similar way
+I420 color format can be processed in a similar way

 ## Context & queue sharing

-GPU plugin supports creation of shared context from `cl_command_queue` handle.
-In that case opencl context handle is extracted from given queue via OpenCL™ API, and the queue itself is used inside the plugin for further execution of inference primitives.
-Sharing of the queue changes behavior of `ov::InferRequest::start_async()` method to guarantee that submission of inference primitives into given queue is finished before returning of control back to calling thread.
+The GPU plugin supports creation of shared context from `cl_command_queue` handle.
+In that case opencl context handle is extracted from the given queue via OpenCL™ API, and the queue itself is used inside the plugin for further execution of inference primitives.
+Sharing the queue changes the behavior of the `ov::InferRequest::start_async()` method to guarantee that submission of inference primitives into the given queue is finished before returning control back to the calling thread.

-This sharing mechanism allows to do pipeline synchronization on app side and avoid blocking of host thread on waiting for completion of inference.
-Pseudocode may look as follows:
+This sharing mechanism allows to do pipeline synchronization on the app side and avoid blocking the host thread on waiting for the completion of inference.
+The pseudo-code may look as follows:

 @sphinxdirective
 .. raw:: html